Minehut-Improvements/panel/README.md

 The API middleware is in the `index.js` file.
 This middleware handles authentication, proxying API requests, and the websocket connection for the console.

+### This project does not use *any* minehut code.
+Everything is coded from the ground up.

+## This project will *never* handle any payment processing.
+If you want to buy credits, you must use the official minehut panel to do so.
+We will allow you to use credits that you already have (buying ranks, server plans, etc.)

 # Images:

 ### Server list: